dougsweetser/Q/docs/SR/problem_set_4.md

 answer again, this time using the Doppler effect and the results of the above problem (French 5-9).

-A: (a) This spacetime graph of the meteorite was constructed in the program "Spacetime" by Prof. Edwin F. Taylor.
+A: (a) This space-time graph of the meteorite was constructed in the program "Space-time" by Prof. Edwin F. Taylor.

 ![radar
 reflection](../images/SR/problem_set_4/radar.jpg)